jaidetree/valhalla/prompt-plan.md

 Let's implement our first real validator: the string validator.
 This will serve as a template for other basic type validators.

 ## Task
-Create a new namespace `jaidetree.valhalla.types` and implement:
+Create a new namespace `dev.jaide.valhalla.types` and implement:

 1. String validator that checks if a value is a string
 2. Support for custom error messages